 Donegall Place Investments Ltd owned the building from at least 2004 until a company controlled by John Miskelly acquired the building in October 2007.
 The building was placed into receivership in 2015.

-MJM Pearl Ltd acquired the building in October 2015 for an undisclosed sum.
+MJM Pearl Ltd acquired the building in October 2015.